 Norwegian nature is world famous for its majestic mountains and beautiful fjords.
-However, hiking in the Norwegian mountains is a serious matter, and can be challenging even for the fittest among us.
-Therefore, it is important to be well prepared.
-Always bring the right equipment and enough food and drinks, and check the weather forecast before you set out.
-Happy hiking!
+However, hiking in the Norwegian mountains is a serious matter and can be challenging even for the fittest amongst us.

-Even if the sun is shining at the start of your hike - it can be stormy when you reach the top.
-We recommend everyone to stay for at least two days at all destinations to increase the chances of enjoying a hike in nice and safe weather conditions.
-Talk to the locals and ask if there is anything in particular you should be aware of.
+Even if the sun is shining at the start of your hike, it can be cold and raining or even stormy when you reach the top.
+We recommend that you stay for at least two days at your destinations to increase the chances of enjoying a hike in nice and safe weather conditions.
+Talk to the locals and ask if there is anything you should be aware of.

-Here you find lots of useful information about a few popular destinations where it is important to think safety first.
+Find useful information about some popular destinations where it is important to think about safety first.
 If you follow our advice, you will be better prepared for a safe hike.

 If you are going to hike in the Norwegian mountains, it is a good idea to familiarize yourself with the Norwegian Mountain Code.
 The code applies all year round and makes sure that you are well prepared if something unexpected happens on an excursion.

 With a good backpack filled with the right equipment, you have a great base for a wonderful experience in the mountains.
 Choose a backpack with a volume of 30 litres to be sure to have enough space for everything.